raine/treis/README.md

 it's a simple debugging tool. plug it into any function to see what goes in and comes out.

-can be particularly useful when programming in point-free style
+can be particularly useful when programming in point-free style.

 ![](https://raw.githubusercontent.com/raine/treis/media/img.png)